DavidIlie/davidilie.com/README.md

 This repository is home to my [website's](https://davidilie.com) code.

-The website itself uses NextJs along with TailwindCSS and it is place to show of my projects and my discoveries.
+The website itself uses [Next.JS](https://nextjs.org/) along with [Tailwind CSS](https://tailwindcss.com/) and it is place to show of my projects and my discoveries.
 The core structure of the website is somewhat finished but there are lots of changes that I want to do in the future.

 ## Structure